-(d) The Department's Division of Management Services, with the approval of the Department Secretary, shall establish the appropriate fee to collect from BCC users.
+(d) The Department of Health and Social Services shall establish the appropriate fee to collect from BCC users.

 (1) The fee shall approximate and reasonably reflect all costs necessary to defray the maintenance, operation, and development of the BCC.

-(2) At the beginning of each calendar year the Division of Management Services, or any other state agency acting in its behalf, shall compute the appropriate fee and determine the effective date of any fee modification.
+(2) At the beginning of each calendar year the Department of Health and Social Services shall compute the appropriate fee and determine the effective date of any fee modification.

-(3) All revenue generated under this section must be deposited in a special BCC fund account in the Division of Management Services.
+(3) All revenue generated under this section must be deposited in a special BCC fund account in the Department of Health and Social Services.